Crescent Services offering procurement frameworks and consultancy to the wider public sector, learn more.

 Key Performance Indicator

-A key performance indicator [KPI] is a term for a performance measure that is important to the organisation, business unit or individual who is being measured.
-In procurement, KPIs are typically used as measures of supplier performance and may be part of a contract or service level agreement.
+A key performance indicator (KPI) is a term for a performance measure that is important to the organisation, business unit or individual who is being measured.
+In procurement, KPIs are typically used as measures of supplier performance and may be part of a contract or service level agreement and are now mandatory for any contract with a value exceeding £5million (including VAT) awarded in accordance with the Procurement Act 2023.

 L